 Vegan Chocolate Chip Cookies

 Arman’s recipe tips

 - Do not over-mix the cookie dough, as this can affect how much the cookies spread.
-Mix enough for everything to be combined, and fold through the chocolate chips at the end.
+Mix until everything is combined, and fold in the chocolate chips at the end.

 - If you don’t have coconut oil, you can use vegan butter instead.
 Try to use good-quality butter, preferably from a stick.
-Some vegan butter has added water, which changes the texture of the cookies.
+Some vegan butter contains added water, which can change the texture of the cookies.
+I’ve had success using Miyoko’s or Kite Hill.

-- For chewy vegan chocolate chip cookies, remove them from the oven at the 12-minute mark.
+- For chewy vegan chocolate chip cookies, remove them from the oven at 12 minutes.

 To store: Leftovers can be stored in a sealed container at room temperature for up to 5 days.
 Please ensure the cookies have cooled entirely first.
 Otherwise, they will become soft and limp.

-Make ahead: You can freeze the cookie dough to enjoy at a later date.
-I don’t recommend freezing the cookie dough for more than a week, as the dough will become too crumbly.
+Make ahead: You can freeze the cookie dough for later.
+I don’t recommend freezing the cookie dough for more than a month, as the dough will become too crumbly.

 Frequently asked questions

-Even though this recipe is made without eggs or milk, it isn’t recommended to eat raw cookie dough.
+Even though this recipe is uses no eggs or milk, you still shouldn’t eat the raw cookie dough.
 It has untreated raw flour, which can lead to food poisoning.
-For a safe-to-eat cookie dough, try vegan edible cookie dough.
+For a safe-to-eat cookie dough, try my vegan edible cookie dough.

+Vegan Chocolate Chip Cookies